GigaMidiDataset/The-GigaMIDI-dataset-with-loops-and-expressive-music-performance-detection/README.md

 To measure their expressiveness, we introduced a new heuristic called note onset median metric level (NOMML), which allowed us to identify 69% non-expressive and 31% expressive MIDI tracks.
 Detecting loops, or repetitions of musical patterns, presents a challenge when tracks exhibit expressive timing variations, as repeated patterns may not be strictly identical.
 To address this issue, we integrate our NOMML heuristic with a MIDI-based loop detection method specifically designed for non-expressive music tracks, which allows for the identification of 7M loops.

-# Instruction for using the note onset median metric level (NOMML)
+# Instruction for using the code for note onset median metric level (NOMML) heuristic
 ## Install and import Libraries for the NOMML code: <br />
 os, glob, json, random, numpy, tqdm, Pool <br />
 symusic library is used for MIDI parsing.

 ## Using with the command line  <br />
 usage: python main.py [-h] --folder FOLDER [--force] [--nthreads NTHREADS]  <br />

-#
+# Instruction for the MIDI-based music loop detection method <br />